elegant-scipy/elegant-scipy/sphinx/content/ch7.md

 Even though we started closer to the original image, we failed to recover the correct rotation.
-This is because optimization techniques can get stuck in local minima, little bumps on the road to success, as we saw above with the shift-only alignment.
+This is because optimization techniques can get
+%TODO: explicit xref to image showing minima in shift MSE example stuck in local minima, little bumps on the road to success, as we saw above with the shift-only alignment.
 They can therefore be quite sensitive to the starting parameters.

 ## Avoiding local minima with basin hopping

-A 1997 algorithm devised by David Wales and Jonathan Doyle [^basinhop], called *basin-hopping*, attempts to avoid local minima by trying an optimization from some initial parameters, then moving away from the found local minimum in a random direction, and optimizing again.
+A 1997 algorithm devised by David Wales and Jonathan Doyle {cite}`wales1997global`, called *basin-hopping*, attempts to avoid local minima by trying an optimization from some initial parameters, then moving away from the found local minimum in a random direction, and optimizing again.
 By choosing an appropriate step size